anton-rs/op-up/README.md

 sudo make devnet
 ```

+Once the devnet is up and running, L1 is accessible at `http://localhost:8545`, and L2 is accessible at `http://localhost:9545`.
+Any Ethereum tool - Metamask, `seth`, etc. - can use these endpoints.
+Note that you will need to specify the L2 chain ID manually if you use Metamask.
+The devnet's L2 chain ID is 901.

+The devnet comes with a pre-funded account you can use as a faucet:

+- Address: `0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266`
+- Private key: `ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`

+The faucet account exists on both L1 and L2.

-## Bugs & Contributions
+## Contributions & Bug Reports

-Please report any bugs or issues you encounter by opening an issue on GitHub. <br />
+Please report any bugs or issues you encounter by opening an issue here on GitHub. <br />
-Contributions are welcome!
+Contributions are always welcome!

 ## License